LMERC services include:

 Civics and Citizenship, Sustainability, Global and Peace Education

-We publish resources for schools in the areas of languages, EAL and multicultural education.
+Some DET resources published for schools in the areas of languages, EAL and multicultural education have been digitised.
 The publications listed below are available for download from FUSE:

 Each term we produce a newsletter to inform teachers about new resources, book reviews, upcoming events and useful online resources.